w-lfpup/wctk-js/docs/microtask.md

 Add a `Microtask` controller to a web component.
 Provide a callback.

-Call `Microtask.queue()` to push the callback to the microtask queue.
+Call `Microtask.queue()` to add the callbacks to the microtask queue.

 In the example below, a Microtask controller queues a render when the `width` attribute changes.